Elliptic461/attention-viz-demo/installationGuide/README.md

 ## Installation

-1. Open the `install.ipynb` notebook in Jupyter
+1. Open the `install.ipynb` notebook in Jupyter, or other compatible IDE
 2. Select a Python kernel
 3. Set environment variables in the first cell as required
 4. Click "Run All" to execute the installation process.
-This will install OpenFold and the Attention Visualization Demo in your environment.
+This will install OpenFold and the Attention Visualization Demo in your HPC environment.

 ## Notes